All Episodes

 But everything is costing so much more.

-And I'm gonna tell you what's happening is the Biden administration is fudging a lot of these inflation numbers.
+And I'm going to tell you what's happening is the Biden administration is fudging a lot of these inflation numbers.

-Now we've been pointing out the price of a gallon of gasoline since Joe's been president, now up nearly eight consecutive weeks, is uh on average a dollar ten higher than when he took office.
+And we've been pointing out the price of a gallon of gasoline since Joe's been president, now up nearly eight consecutive weeks, is on average, $1.10 higher than when he took office.

-And his policies are having a direct impact on the cost of a of a gallon of gasoline.
+And his policies are having a direct impact on the cost of a gallon of gasoline.

 It's costing more this summer.